rolandknapp/beaver_map/README.md

 <https://rolandknapp.github.io/beaver_map/beaver_map.html>

-If you have previously viewed the map in your current browser, you may need to refresh the page in your browser to see the latest version.
+If you previously viewed the map in your browser, you may need to refresh the page to see the latest version.